apache/ignite-python-thin-client/README.md

 $ pip install -r requirements/install.txt -r requirements/tests.txt
 ```

-Also, you'll need to have a binary release of Ignite with lib4j2 enabled and
+Also, you'll need to have a binary release of Ignite with `log4j2` enabled and to set
-`IGNITE_HOME` properly set:
+`IGNITE_HOME` environment variable:
 ```bash
 $ cd <ignite_binary_release>
 $ export IGNITE_HOME=$(pwd)